-Teresa provides advice and counsel to mid-councils and congregations who are calling immigrant pastors and creates education and resource materials to Presbyterian entities about immigration law and General Assembly policy.
+Teresa enjoys advising mid-councils and congregations who are calling immigrant pastors.
+She also strives to help Presbyterians understand and engage the injustices within this country’s complex system by taking immigration law and policy and breaking it down into resources that tell the stories of those affected.
 Teresa has a Juris Doctor from the Brandeis School of Law and a Masters in Spirituality from Bellarmine University.
 Before her work at the Office of Immigration Issues, Teresa worked as a public defender, attorney for child protective services, and an immigration attorney for Kentucky Refugee Ministries.

 View a chart of the legal assistance (PDF) the Office provides to mid-councils and congregations.

 The work of the Office of Immigration Issues is supported through per capita dollars.
 However, you can choose to further support immigration education and advocacy efforts through this Extra Commitment Opportunity.
 Please note EC052074 on your check and send gifts to:

 Presbyterian Church (USA)